How to Manage a Distributed Team

 The parameters on which such a structure can be defined on are:

-Default mode: Align on what the default mode of communication would be: mail, chat or call.
+Default mode of team communication: Align on what the default mode of communication would be: mail, chat or call.
 To implement async, it is unlikely that it would be call.
 However, even in the mail or chat situations, define guidelines such as the individuals who should be marked for a particular conversation, the right method for follow-ups, etc. Most remote companies default to slack or a comparable tool.